bcgov/platform-developer-docs/bc-government-organizations-in-github.md

 ---
 title: BC Government Organizations in Github

-description: Describes the different BC Government organizations in GitHub
+description: Describes the different BC Government organizations in GitHub and how to access them.

 keywords: github, github org, repo, open source, devops, private cloud, openshift, github enterprise

-page purpose: Describes the different BC Government organizations in GitHub, what they're used for, and who can use them.
+page purpose: Describes the different BC Government organizations in GitHub, what they're used for, who can use them, and how to access them.

-audience: developer
+audience: developer, technical lead

 author: Jonathan Bond